 The AIRR Community has established the AIRR Data Commons (ADC) [Christley et al.], a network of geographically distributed AIRR compliant repositories that adhere to the AIRR Standards.
 The AIRR Community and the ADC adheres to the FAIR principles of data sharing (Findable, Accessible, Interoperable, and Reproducible).
 The AIRR Data Commons web API is a web based query API that makes AIRR-seq studies and their associated annotated sequence data in the ADC findable and accessible (the FA in FAIR).
 Because the ADC API utilizes the MiAIRR Standards and AIRR file formats, the ADC also promotes and facilitates interoperability and data reuse (the IR in FAIR), thereby supporting both reproducibility and meta-analysis.

-The AIRR Data Commons has grown from just under 400 million sequence annotations in late 2018 to its current size of nine distributed repositories with 88 studies, 9700 sample repertoires, and 5.2 billion sequence annotations available for data exploration and download.
-Of the nine distributed community repositories, there are four in Canada (the iReceptor Public Archive (IPA), iReceptor COVID-19, Roche and Type 1 Diabetes repositories managed by iReceptor), one in the US (managed by VDJServer), one VDJBase repository at Bar Ilan University in Israel, one in Germany at DKFZ, and another in Muenster, one in South Africa at NICD, and another at Sorbonne Universite in France.
+The AIRR Data Commons has grown from just under 400 million BCR and TCR sequence annotations (unique rearrangements) in late 2018 to its current size of nine distributed repositories with over 90 studies and over 10,000 repertoires, and 5.2 billion sequence annotations available for data exploration and download.
+More recently, both clone and cell data have been added to the ADC, with an initial 2 studies comprising 67000 clones and 133 paired chain B/T cells, including gene expression.
+Of the nine distributed community repositories, there are five in Canada (the iReceptor Public Archive (IPA), iReceptor COVID-19, Roche/King College London, Type 1 Diabetes, and Human Pancreas Analysis Program repositories managed by iReceptor), one in the US (managed by VDJServer), one VDJBase repository at Bar Ilan University in Israel, one in Germany at DKFZ, and another in Germany at the University of Muenster.
+The AIRR Data Commons can also be searched interactively using a web user interface using either the iReceptor Gateway or VDJServer Community Data Portal.